Please feel free to comment on my review.

 “Tea?”, “Oh thanks!”, “Milk?”, “Oh yes, please!”, “One lump or two?”, “Two please!”, “Sugar?”

 I hadn’t expected it to be as big as that!
 I persuaded myself to purchase the book after I enjoyed listening to the Big Finish audio drama of ‘Shada’ with Paul McGann’s Doctor.
 I became fond and interested in ‘Shada’ instantly.
-When I became aware of the book’s existence, I said “Hey, why not?!”
+When I became aware of the book’s existence, I said “Hey, why not?”

-Gareth has written other Douglas Adamsy-styled stories for the Missing Adventures novel series in ‘Doctor Who’ during the 1990s.
-These include ‘The Romance of Crime’; ‘The English Way of Death’ and ‘The Well-Mannered War’.
-The novels have now been adapted into audio dramas by Big Finish.
+Gareth has written other Douglas Adamsy-styled stories for the ‘Missing Adventures’ book series in ‘Doctor Who’ during the 1990s.
+These included ‘The Romance of Crime’; ‘The English Way of Death’ and ‘The Well-Mannered War’.
+The books have now been adapted into audio dramas by Big Finish.

 It’s surprising to think that ‘Shada’ isn’t as good as many claim it to be.
 Perhaps it’s a blessing that ‘Shada’ never got made, as we wouldn’t be celebrating the legacy that it has now.
 The legacy of ‘Shada’ continues to have its mystique and intrigue as to what the story would have been like on TV.